Overview

 No one can predict them- but the cards are “baked in” in the deck.

 No one could have predicted the events of 9-11 or the Spanish Flu of 1917.
-But they happened regardless and the affected the mortgage market and overall economic activity.
+However, they happened regardless, affecting the mortgage market and overall economic activity.

 A more recent news/world (wild card) event example is:

-On June 23, 2016, citizens of the United Kingdom and Northern Ireland voted to leave the country in the European Union.
+On June 23, 2016, United Kingdom and Northern Ireland citizens voted to leave the European Union.

 Shortly after, the British pound and Euros plummeted for the next weeks/months because currency traders and bond investors feared chaos (they were right).